Universal approximation with complex-valued deep narrow neural networks: Proof of the main result

 The Stone--Weierstrass theorem states that any continuous function can be arbitrarily well approximated by complex polynomials in $z_1,\ldots,z_n$ and $\overline{z_1},\ldots,\overline{z_n}$ in the uniform norm on compact subsets of $\CC^n$.
-In order to show universality of CVNNs, it suffices therefore to show that such polynomials can be approximated by deep narrow CVNNs to arbitrary precision in the uniform norm on compact sets.
-We follow an approach similar to that of the register model by preserving the inputs and outputs from layer to layer while gradually performing multiplications to approximate the individual monomials.
+In order to show universality of CVNNs, it therefore suffices to show that such polynomials can be approximated by deep narrow CVNNs to arbitrary precision in the uniform norm on compact sets.
+Motivated by this observation, for $N,n \in \NN$, we define